 Are located in the EU, or Offer goods and services to individuals located in the EU, or Monitor the behaviour of individuals located in the EU.

-- Your policy on privacy must be written in clear, simple language.
+- Firstly, your policy on privacy must be written in clear, simple language.

 - You must include your legal basis for processing personal information.

-- You must inform users what rights they have under GDPR.
+- Additionally, you must inform users what rights they have under GDPR.

-- You have to inform people how long you’ll keep their personal information.
+- Besides, you have to inform people how long you’ll keep their personal information.

-- You also have to talk about international data transfers in detail and list safeguards.
+- Also, you also have to talk about international data transfers in detail and list safeguards.

 The GDPR sets the rules about how personal data should be processed in the EU.
 It gives people rights over their personal information.
 Without privacy laws like the GDPR, people wouldn’t be able to control what businesses and governments do with the information they have about them.